d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 True or false: All high leverage outliers are influential.

-True or false: An outlier is considered high leverage if it is extreme in it’s x-value.
+True or false: An outlier is considered high leverage if it is extreme in its $x$-value.

 ### Section 3.4 (R: Correlation and regression) and Section 3.5 (Chapter 3 review) {-}